Srikanth Bolla: Career

 Bolla co-founded Samanvai Center for Children with Multiple Disabilities in 2011 in which he started a Braille printing press, providing educational, vocational, financial, and rehabilitation services to students with multiple disabilities for an economically independent and self-sustainable life.

 In 2012, Bolla started Bollant Industries with co-founder Ravi Mantha.
 Bollant Industries manufactures areca-based products and provides employment to several hundred people with disabilities, with funding from Ratan Tata.
 Addressing a combination of issues – employment, economics and environment – Bollant produces eco-friendly recycled Kraft paper from municipal waste or soiled paper, packaging products from recycled paper, disposable products from natural leaf and recycled paper and recycles waste plastic into usable products.
 Bollant has shown exceptional growth, averaging 20% a month since inception and a turnover of ₹150 crores in 2018.

 Srikanth is the director of Surge Impact Foundation, founded in September 2016.
 The organisation aims to enable individuals and institutions in India to achieve the Sustainable Development Goals by 2030.

 In April 2017, Bolla was named by Forbes magazine in its list of 30 under 30 across all of Asia, one of only three Indians on that list.

-Srikanth Bolla Net Worth

-Shrikant Bolla's net worth is estimated to be between ₹50 and ₹100 crore.
-He founded his company, "Bollant Industries," which manufactures paper and other eco-friendly products.
-His company has provided employment to thousands of people, especially those with physical disabilities.

-Srikant Bolla's company has received support from several large business investors.
-This has led to his steadily increasing income.
-Additionally, he attends various business meetings and events, where he receives funding.

-Due to his hard work and dedication, his company is growing rapidly.
-His wealth is expected to increase even further in the future.